 This post may contain affiliate links.
 They cost you nothing but we make a small commission.
 If you would like me to explain it further, please visit our disclaimer page.

 We visited Ireland in September for a month when we were traveling with our two kids (teenagers actually – they go mad if I call them kids).
 It was the first time in Ireland for all of us and although we made some major mistakes while planning the trip to Ireland we LOVED it.

-Before you leave for Ireland (after you have ticked off every task using our awesome travel checklist) take note of these essential Ireland travel tips and you will be all good to go.
+Before you leave for your vacation of a lifetime to Ireland (after you have ticked off every task using our awesome travel checklist) take note of these essential Ireland travel tips and you will be all good to go.